asapper/Capstone-Senior-Project/Markdown/docs/guide.md

 ##### Creation
 There are two ways to create a worker.
 You can either register a worker (i.e., the worker would register him/herself) or you can (as an admin) manually create a worker.

 - In order to register yourself as a worker, you need to be logged out of the application.
-Then, in the log in page click on "Regsiter", where you can enter your information.
+Then, in the log in page click on "Register", where you can enter your information.
 From there you will need an admin to assign you a role before you can do any operations.
 - In order to manually create a worker you need to be logged in as an admin.
 Then head to the Employees page and click on "Add Employee".
 There you can enter the worker's information and create an account for that worker.

 Note that workers need to be assigned a role before they can be assigned a task.